Updates to the UEFA Return to Play Protocol confirmed

 Article top media content

-The main changes to the UEFA Return to Play Protocol v7 are as follows:
+The main updates of the UEFA Return to Play Protocol version 5 are as follows:

 It was decided to exclude all individuals which are fully vaccinated against SARS-CoV-2 and/or have recovered from COVID-19 from any further testing for purposes of entering Zone 1 at UEFA matches.
 However, it is important to note that it remains within the sole responsibility of the team to verify ahead of travelling to any match venue in another country whether all vaccinated and/or recovered individuals of the team are permitted to enter the country and/or the stadium according to any requirements imposed by the competent national/local authorities.

 This includes checking if the type of vaccination of all individuals of a team delegation is accepted by authorities of the country which they are going to visit for the match.
 In case any additional entry requirements (e.g. testing upon arrival) are applicable, the team is responsible for complying with such rules, in order to be able to enter the relevant country and participate in the respective UEFA match.

 It is the responsibility of the teams to organise and bear the cost of the sample collection and testing with an accredited testing service provider.
 If necessary, UEFA may, upon request, provide assistance to the teams with the organisation of the relevant testing using its appointed laboratory diagnostics service provider.